-Shaquana opens her eyes.
-Where is she?
-Her head is pounding and her face feels tight and stings.
+Shaquana opens her eyes, her head is pounding and her face feels tight and stings.
 Her whole body aches.
-She looks around, at the white walls and plastic wristband on her wrist.
+She looks around at the white walls and plastic wristband on her wrist.
 Her arms are covered with sores and bruises.

 Shaquana is 15 when she is found unconscious in a ditch.
 Her upper lip is split in two; her jaw is broken, her nose as well.
 Most of her teeth are gone.
 When a nurse hands her a mirror, Shaquana looks at her broken face and thinks she’s lucky to be alive.
 The last thing Shaquana remembers is getting into a car on a dark street.

 Beaten and yelled at When Shaquana is little, she doesn’t understand why her mum is always angry and beats her.
 “Maybe it’s because I’m doing something wrong?” she wonders.
 “Or because I’m ugly?”
 Her siblings often tease Shaquana for being darker than they are and for her short hair.
 That’s why she prays every night.
 “Please, God, make me look better.
 Please make my hair grow long.”
 No one has explained to Shaquana that her mum has a mental illness.
 The illness makes her afraid of almost everything, she yells and is sometimes violent.
 Shaquana’s parents split up when she is five years old.
 Her dad moves to another part of the US, while the children stay with their troubled mother in New York.

 The ‘boy’ who said he was 17 and wanted to be Shaquana’s boyfriend was actually 29, twice her age.
 He forced her to sell sex to other men. (this photo does not show Shaquana or the pimp).